Two stability theorems on plethysms of Schur functions: Applications of Theorem

 is constant for $M \ge 10$; the two bounds are respectively $2$ and $10$.
 In fact it follows from the enumeration of plethystic semistandard tableaux in the running example that the plethysm coefficient is constant for $M \ge 2$; the constant value is $2$. \end{example}

 It is routine to give a similar example using the strongly $2$-maximal weight $(3,3)$.
 This gives a special case of Proposition~\ref{prop:BOR} below.
-The proof is a good example of how stronger bounds than the generic bounds in our main theorems can be obtained by ad-hoc reasoning.
-Note that the assumption $\ell(\mu) \le \ell$ is without loss of generality, as this condition is necessary for there to be a semistandard $\mu$-tableau with entries from $\{1,\ldots, \ell\}$.
+The proof of this proposition is a good example of how stronger bounds than the generic bounds in our main theorems can be obtained by ad-hoc reasoning.
+Note that the assumption $\ell(\mu) \le \ell$ is without loss of generality, since this condition is necessary for there to be a semistandard $\mu$-tableau with entries from $\{1,\ldots, \ell\}$.

 \begin{proposition} Fix $\ell \in \N$ and let $\mu$ be a partition with $\ell(\mu) \le \ell$.
 Let $R$ be the number of semistandard tableaux of shape $\mu$ with entries from $\{1,\ldots,\ell\}$.
 Set $q = R|\mu|/\ell$.
 Then for any partitions $\nu$ and $\lambda$ with $\ell(\nu) < R$ and $\ell(\lambda) \le \ell$,